offvault/Stadia-X/README.md

-# 🎮 Stadia X - Native Bridge
+# 🎮 Native Controller Bridge

 Low-latency, native bridge to use your Google Stadia controller via Bluetooth on Windows, with **Rumble Support** and a **34-key Macro Shortcut System**.